mgetf/mge-map-builder/docs/SPEC.md

 ### Asset Pipeline at Compile Time

-1. Custom assets live in each arena's `assets/` folder (shipped with the arena package)
+1. Custom assets live in each arena's `assets/` folder, using the same relative paths as `tf/` (`models/...`, `materials/...`). `meta.json` does not list them.
-2. Before VBSP runs, assets are made discoverable — either:
-   - Temporarily copied into the user's `tf/` directory, or
+2. Before VBSP runs, those files are copied into the TF2 `tf/` directory so the compile tools can resolve them, and removed afterwards.
-   - (Preferred) A custom `gameinfo.txt` search path is configured so VBSP searches both `tf/` and the app's asset directory
-3. After VRAD completes, the compile pipeline scans all VMFs for custom asset references, finds matching files, and packs them into the BSP via `bspzip -addlist`
+3. After VRAD, the pipeline scans each arena VMF for `model` and `material` references, packs the matching files from `assets/` (model sidecars, the VMTs named by the `.mdl`, brush materials, and a `*_cheap.vmt` sibling when present), and adds them with `bspzip -addlist`.
-4. The final BSP is fully self-contained — anyone loading the map gets the custom assets from the BSP's embedded pak lump
+4. The final BSP is fully self-contained.
+Anyone loading the map gets the custom assets from the BSP's embedded pak lump.

 ---